 Centered in the San Francisco Bay Area, San Francisco is an important port of general commerce, handling a large and valuable domestic and foreign trade.
 It is the main gateway of commerce for the vast territory of the Central Pacific Coast Area and Intermountain States.
 The Bay extends from the Golden Gate to the confluence of the Sacramento and San Joaquin rivers on the northeast, and to a point near San Jose on the south, covering an area of 450 square miles.
 The deep-water commerce enters San Francisco Bay through the Golden Gate, which is but one mile wide, thus affording natural protection from the ocean to the waters of the San Francisco Bay.
-To this has been added the most comprehensive docking and berthing facilities, rail and freight connections, modern and well-equipped warehouses, etc. San Francisco harbor has 17 miles of berthing space and this is constantly being added to; there are 8,122,524 square feet of cargo area, with a capacity of 2,030,600 tons of cargo; 43 modern piers; facilities to dock the largest vessels; seven drydocks; 160 spur tracks; 66 miles of harbor trackage connecting piers and warehouses; car capacity for 3600 cars; 42 cranes, derricks and aerials.
+To this has been added the most comprehensive docking and berthing facilities, rail and freight connections, modern and well-equipped warehouses, etc. San Francisco harbor has 17.5 miles of herthing space and this is constantly being added to; there are 195.62 acres of pier and wharf area, with a capacity of 2,030,600 tons of cargo; 43 modern piers facilities to dock the largest vessels; seven drydocks; 160 spur tracks; 66 miles of harbor trackage connecting piers and warehouses; car capacity for 3600 cars; 42 cranes, derricks and aerials.

 The harbor is controlled by the State of California and is governed by a board of harbor commissioners appointed by the Governor.
 Of the 43 piers, most of them are assigned to steamship companies having their own fleets and operating their own schedules.
-San Francisco harbor facilities are valued at \$100,000,000.
+San Francisco harbor facilities are valued at \$100,000,000,

-The water-borne commerce of San Francisco has trebled since pre-war days and now ranks second in value of all ports in the United States and 50 per cent above any other Pacific Coast port.
+The water-borne commerce of San Francisco has trebled since pre-war days and now ranks second in value of all ports in the United States, and outranking all other Pacific Coast ports by nearly \$170,000,000 annually.

-Arrivals and departures of vessels show the following increases:
+Arrivals and departures of vessels show the following in-